ros2/design/articles/101_build_tool.md

 Examples are Gnu Make, cmake, python setuptools.

 A build tool schedules and invokes the build systems for separate source trees (packages) in topological order of dependency.
-Example are rosbuild, catkin_make, ament.
+Example are catkin_make, ament_tools.

+The deprecated rosbuild made no distinction between build system and build tool, but equally had both elements.

 A package manager downloads, optionally builds, then installs released packages from origin locations.
 Examples are dpkg, rpm, homebrew, portage, robotpkg.